Redocly/redoc/docs/quickstart/intro.md

 If you want to see how ReDoc will render your OpenAPI definition, you can try it out online at https://redocly.github.io/redoc/.

-A version of the Swagger Petstore API is already displayed.
+A version of the Swagger Petstore API is displayed by default.
 To test it with your own OpenAPI definition, enter the URL for your definition and select the **TRY IT** button.